-- To ensure the teaching of writing is effectively planned, and responsive to learners' needs, teachers plan the teaching of both writing composition and spelling, punctuation and grammar (SPAG) in line with National Curriculum programmes of study as appropriate for the age of the children. - CLPE Power of Reading units are included each half term. - Talk for Writing units are included where appropriate. - The meeting of NC objectives for each year group is paramount and learning objectives are revisited and reinforced throughout the year.
+To ensure the teaching of writing is effectively planned, and responsive to learners' needs, teachers plan the teaching of both writing composition and spelling, punctuation and grammar (SPAG) in line with National Curriculum programmes of study as appropriate for the age of the children.
+We use a variety of writing units to support the teaching of writing, based on the cohorts needs and learning styles.
+These include, but are not limited to, Talk for Writing, CLPE, and Literacy Shed, where appropriate.
+Planning for writing is recorded on a medium-term plan.
+After the unit medium-term planning has been agreed, individual teachers are then responsible for producing their own daily lesson plan.

+The meeting of NC objectives for each year group is paramount and learning objectives are revisited and reinforced throughout the year.
+Expectations of the teaching of writing are as follows:

 - KS1 children have four English lessons a week.
-They also have four 40 minute RWI lessons which focus on spelling patterns. - KS2 children have at least three English lessons a week.
-Alongside this they take part in focussed revision of handwriting, grammar and spelling. - For all classes, individual lessons are planned to meet the needs of each class, in line with the NC Objectives. - Clear learning-focussed objectives are provided for every English lesson. - Differentiation occurs through providing different degrees of support to enable all children to meet the objectives stated.
+They also have four 40-minute Phonics lessons which focus on spelling patterns. - KS2 children have at least four English lessons a week.
+Alongside this they take part in focussed revision of handwriting, grammar and spelling. - For all classes, individual lessons are planned to meet the needs of each class, in line with the NC Objectives. - Clear learning-focussed objectives are provided for every English lesson.

-Within English, as with all other subjects, quality first teaching is employed to ensure the work is scaffolded and appropriate to the needs of the children.

-- Pupils complete LO-focussed activities throughout every lesson. - Planning for writing is recorded on a medium-term plan
+- Differentiation occurs through providing different degrees of support to enable all children to meet the objectives stated. - Within English, as with all other subjects, quality first teaching is employed to ensure the work is scaffolded and appropriate to the needs of the children. - Pupils complete LO-focussed activities throughout every lesson.